The Leeds Partnership in practice

 - Schools may offer internship opportunities for students to work on a range of strategic issues such as employability and communications.

-- Students may be consulted in planning for changes and improvements to the physical layout of University teaching spaces.
+- Students may be consulted in planning for changes and improvements to the physical and virtual layout of University teaching spaces.

 - Students are actively involved in developing new programmes and reviewing curriculum changes.